Wildstylez: 2009-11: More Solo Work, Collaborations with Noisecontrollers

-2012—present
+2012-14: End of Digital:Age, Popular Singles, Start of Lose Control Music

-In 2012, Wildstylez had his final release on Digital:Age and also had releases on labels A² Records, Brennan Heart Music, Q-Dance Records and a collection of self-released free tracks via social media.
-These free releases included the popular David Guetta – "Wild Ones (Wildstylez Bootleg)".
-His 2012 track with singer Niels Geusebroek, "Year of Summer", brought Wildstylez into the mainstream dance music in the Netherlands, reaching platinum status and also receiving airtime on Dutch daytime radio stations.
-2012 also saw the release of "Lose My Mind", a collaboration with Brennan Heart, the video clip being the most viewed on the Wildstylez YouTube channel with over 28 million views.
+In 2012, both Wildstylez and Noisecontrollers had their final releases on Digital:Age, and the label quietly stopped operations.
+Wildstylez went on to release on labels A² Records, Brennan Heart Music, Q-Dance Records and a collection of self-released free tracks via social media.
+These free releases included a bootleg remix of David Guetta & Nicky Romero's popular song "Wild One".

+His 2012 track with singer Niels Geusebroek, "Year of Summer", brought Wildstylez into the mainstream dance scene in the Netherlands, with the track reaching platinum status and also receiving airtime on Dutch daytime radio stations.

+At the 2012 Defqon.1 Endshow, which has long since established a reputation for debuting emotional hardstyle tracks amongst the backdrop of fireworks and laser shows, Q-Dance premiered the Wildstylez' track "Timeless", which went on to be voted as one of the top 25 hardstyle tracks of all time.
+Towards the end of the year, Wildstylez also released "Lose My Mind", a collaboration with Brennan Heart.
+The video clip is the most viewed music video on Wildstylez' YouTube channel, with over 32 million views at the time of writing.

 At the beginning of 2013, a statement from Scantraxx manager Rudy Peters confirmed that Wildstylez had indeed left the Scantraxx brand after five years, also implying that Digital:Age had been a Scantraxx affiliated label when formed.
-In January 2013, Wildstylez had the opportunity to host his own X-Qlusive.
-Held on 19 January at the Heineken Music Hall in the Netherlands, X-Qlusive:Wildstylez was a sold-out event and included popular hardstyle artists and former collaborators Noisecontrollers, Headhunterz and Alpha² in the lineup.
+In January 2013, Wildstylez had the opportunity to host his own X-Qlusive, an event concept by Q-Dance which primarily focuses on the music of a single artist and their career.
+Held on 19 January at the Heineken Music Hall in the Netherlands, X-Qlusive:Wildstylez was a sold-out event.
+Popular hardstyle artists and former collaborators Noisecontrollers, Headhunterz and Alpha² were included in the lineup.

-In late 2013, Wildstylez formed his own record label titled Lose Control Music.
+Later in 2013, Wildstylez formed his own record label titled Lose Control Music, alongside Max Enforcer.
 The hardstyle label was formed in partnership with Be Yourself Music, a dance related record label and management company.
-Wildstylez continued the trend of artists having connections with Be Yourself Music, who had also recently established similar partnerships with popular hardstyle artists Frontliner and Brennan Heart.
+Be Yourself Music had also recently established similar partnerships with popular hardstyle artists Frontliner and Brennan Heart.
 In late 2013, Wildstylez had his first release on Lose Control Music with the single "Lights Go Out".
-Hardstyle producer Max Enforcer has since joined Lose Control Music, with Wildstylez having one release with him.
-As of 2014, Wildstylez continues to release on Lose Control Music.
-In 2015, a track he did together with Dutch hardstyle duo Audiotricz entitled "Turn the Music Up" was released on W&W's sublabel of Armada Music, Mainstage Music.
-2016 saw Metekohy reunite with Headhunterz and play another set as Project One at Qlimax 2016.
-They released new music together under the Project One title, and also formed a new label called Art of Creation.

-In 2017, he was chosen to create the anthem for Qlimax, "Temple of Light".
-2018 brought his first collaboration with Hardwell, after remixing one of his tracks in 2013.
-He also released his first tracks on the Art of Creation label, his own EP and a remix for Evil Activities & Endymion.
+Aside from Max Enforcer and Wildstylez, no other artists are signed to the label, although the label featured one-off releases from prominent hardstyle artists, such as Audiotricz, Noiseshock and Sound Rush.
+The duo running the label decided against signing artists in pursuit of greater artistic freedom (both for themselves and others), only choosing to release high quality productions as they saw fit.